Elvinas1/weather-forecast/README.md

 - The format of the date parameter is 'YYYY-MM-DD HH:mm:ss'.
 - An example is '2022-05-13 10:25:49'.
 - If you specify a date and time within 5 days of today, you will get the weather information.
-- The following is the example of JSON response givin by this Web API.
+- The following is an example of JSON response given by this Web API.

 ```
 {